HardyBright/Application_of_Machine_Learning_to_EBFMT_Dataset/README.md

 xgboost version 1.1.1.
 shap version 0.35.0.

-a .yml file (Exposure Based Face Memory Test Responses - Data1030 Project.yml) has been included in the src directory.
+A .yml file (Exposure Based Face Memory Test Responses - Data1030 Project.yml) has been included in the src directory.